Leyburn, Queensland: Geography

+The town is in the centre of the locality.
 The Toowoomba–Karara Road (State Route 48) passes through the locality from north-east to south, running immediately to the east of the town.
 Tourist Drive 12 (the Sprint Route) follows Leyburn Cunningham Road to the outskirts of Warwick.

 Leyburn State Forest is a protected area in the east of the locality (28.0316°S 151.6344°E).

+Apart from the town and the state forest, the land use is grazing on native vegetation.

 History

 Leyburn was named in the 1840s by William Gray, Snr., who came to the area by bullock dray from Pitt Town on the Hawkesbury River in New South Wales.
 The first name for the locality was Canal Creek; the name was changed to Leyburn by Henry and Jane Kirby, Gray's son-in-law and daughter, and derives from the market town of Leyburn in the English county of Yorkshire.

 The site for the town was surveyed in November 1852.
 Henry Kirby and another man named Collins applied in 1854 for the licence of the Travellers' Home Inn at Leyburn.

-In 1858 James Murray erected his Coffee Room Inn and Boarding House (now the Granall Residence).
+In 1858, James Murray erected his Coffee Room Inn and Boarding House (now the Granall Residence).

 The post office at Leyburn opened on 1 January 1861.

 A police force was established in 1861.
 At that time the town had a permanent population 65 but many transients.

 Leyburn State School opened on 13 January 1862.